jsteyn/git-novice-speed/episodes/2_create-repo.md

 - Create a new repository on GitHub
 - Clone the repository to your local computer
-- Open the terminal in VS Code
+- Opening a bash terminal
 ::::::::::::::::::::::::::::::::::::::::::::::::::